HaosenHe/ovganet/README.md

 data(mtcars)
 ```

-Convert the data set to desired formats:
+Convert the data set to the desired formats:

 ```
 X <- as.matrix(mtcars[,-1])
 y <- as.vector(mtcars$mpg)
 ```

-Define an overlapping group (numbers represent column numbers in X)
+Define a list of overlapping groups (numbers represent column numbers in X)

 ```
 group = list(c(1,2), c(2,3), c(3,4,5),c(4,5,6))